 This recipe is a 2 step process that is worth the effort for the end result in both flavor and firmness of the flesh.
 The dry brine curing process draws a lot of moisture out of the fish.
 This recipe is awesome for serving on toasted baguette slices, which I will spell out as well.

-- 1 to 1-1/2 pound whole salmon filet, skin and bones removed
+- 1-1/2 pound whole salmon fillet, skin and bones removed

 - 1 shot (jigger) unflavored vodka or tequila (optional)